chowchunfu/Polybridge3/README.md

 TweakData (class 'list') is the list obtained by the above two functions.

 SaveIteratedResults(TrussData,TweakData):
-Generates a csv file containing truss results respective to the nodes in the coordinate range.
+Generate a csv file containing truss results respective to the nodes in the coordinate range.
 File located in the \TrussResults\IteratedResults.csv.

 SaveIteratedResultAnalysis(TrussData,TweakData):
-Generates a txt file filtering the minimum values of the truss results.
+Generate a txt file filtering the minimum values of the truss results.
 File located in the \TrussResults\IteratedResultAnalysis.txt.